sharmavasu1011/northwind_data_analysis/readme.md

 Analysis & Insights
 # customer analysis
-- A small group of customers contributes a significant portion of total revenue, indicating high customer concentration
+- Top 10% of customers contributes approximately 40% of total revenue, indicating high customer concentration
 - Identified repeat vs one-time customers to understand retention patterns

 # product analysis
 - Revenue is driven by a subset of high-performing products
 - Identified premium and low-margin products to evaluate profitability
-- Discounts contribute to noticeable revenue loss, indicating potential inefficiencies in pricing strategy
+- Discounts contribute to $88,665.55 revenue loss, indicating potential inefficiencies in pricing strategy

 # Shipping & Operations
 - Orders were categorized into timely, delayed, and not shipped to evaluate operational #performance